Client-side form validation

 Inside the contained code, we check whether the email input's validity.typeMismatch property returns true, meaning that the contained value doesn't match the pattern for a well-formed email address.
 If so, we call the setCustomValidity() method with a custom message.
 This renders the input invalid, so that when you try to submit the form, submission fails and the custom error message is displayed.

 If the validity.typeMismatch property returns false, we call the setCustomValidity() method with an empty string.
 This renders the input valid, so the form will submit.
+During validation, if any form control has a customError that is not the empty string, form submission is blocked.

 You can try it out below: